doangelo98/photos/README.md

 # About Me

-Hi, I'm James, a web developer.
+Hi, I'm Angelo, a web developer.
 This website is mainly for photographers and artists to showcase their photos or art.
 The main page has a 4x2 grid to quickly display the images or art of the photographer or artist.
 The collection page will have a collection of albums.
 The contact page, of course, will have the contact details.
 The About Me page contains a biography or introduction to the photographer or artist.
 The blog will contain updates about new photos, art, albums, or anything that the photographer or artist wants to share.

 # Goal